65 Reasons Why MPs Should Stop Brexit

 The 2019 EU elections were an important test for the popularity of Brexit.
 However, during the run up to the election thousands of EU and UK nationals claimed they were unable to vote due to administrative problems.
 Indeed, an investigation by the Guardian newspaper discovered three local councils admitted they ran out of time to print and send postal ballots to some overseas voters.

 Local councils complained that voting arrangements were adversely affected by an extremely compressed schedule.
-In addition, many EU nationals were unable to vote on 23rd May because their names were crossed off the register due to clerical errors by local councils.
-Voters felt they were “silenced” because it was the only national election they had a right to take part in since the referendum.
+In addition, many EU nationals were unable to vote on 23rd May.
+Their names were crossed off the register due to clerical errors by local councils.
+Voters felt they were “silenced” because it was the only national election they had a right to take part in.
 Anneli Howard, a specialist EU lawyer, said the government was at risk of being sued.

-“If EU citizens are being asked to fill out additional forms that UK nationals are not, that’s discrimination,” Anneli Howard, Barrister on EU law.
+“If EU citizens are filling out additional forms that UK nationals are not, that’s discrimination,”. – Anneli Howard, Barrister on EU law.

 Brexit is making the UK poorer, smaller, more inward looking, is reducing diversity, less tolerant and will create unnecessary barriers to both trade and travel.
 It is also making our Government more selfish, our opposition irrelevant and lowering our status in the world.